 Passport Down Under is reader-supported and may earn commission from purchases made through links in this article.

-If travel restrictions have taught us anything over the last few months, it’s that you can still have an incredible getaway with your partner while staying close to home.
+If travel restrictions have taught us anything over the last year, it’s that you can still have an incredible getaway with your partner while staying close to home.
 Sydney is surrounded by magical beaches, wildlife-filled national parks and rugged scenery that can easily be explored during a two-night stay.
 Leave the city behind and treat yourself and your loved one to a weekend dripping in romance.

 Photo Credit: Guy Williment